mmikowski/hi_score/COVERALLS.md

 ```

 Run `npm covera` to send a report to coveralls.io.
 The detailed
-command which is run by this script is as follows:
+command run by this script is as follows:

 ```bash
   $ cd hi_score